Southern Arichika Islets © Parks Canada / Andrew Wright

 A raccoon in the intertidal zone © Parks Canada / D. Gardiner

 Many common continental species like cougar, wolf and grizzly bear, are not found on the islands at all.
-Other common species have been introduced relatively recently including - the Sitka black-tailed deer, raccoons, squirrels, beaver and three species of rats.
+Other common species have been introduced relatively recently including - the Sitka black-tailed deer, raccoons, squirrels, beaver and two species of rats.

 These introduced and invasive species have been very successful because they have fewer predators and competitors, to the detriment of the native plants, animals and birds.